 Librarian for History, Political Science, and Iberian, Ibero-American & Chicano Studies

-Since 1995 at the University of Minnesota Libraries, I develop collections of research resources and provide on demand consultation and class presentations on how to access research resources.
+Since 1995 at the University of Minnesota Libraries, I develop collections of research resources and provide on demand consultation and class presentations on how to access research resources in history, political science, and in Iberian, Latin American and Chicano/Latino Studies.
 I have served the Libraries in the Research and Publications Committee and in the Elections, Nominations and Appointments Committee.
-As a member of the Diversity Outreach Collaborative I have promoted awareness of the increasing diversity brought about by the internationalization of education at the University of Minnesota.
-As a member of the Scholarly Communication Collaborative I have advocated involving faculty members in panels and forums on open access and open education sponsored by the Libraries.
-I am the contact between the Libraries and the departments of History, Political Science, Spanish & Portuguese Studies, and Chicano Studies, and for 18 years I have co-coordinated a brown bag series sponsored by the Institute for Global Studies where faculty and students in Latin American Studies share research projects.
+From 2009 to 2014 I served in the Scholarly Communication Collaborative, advocating involving faculty members and graduate students in panels and forums on open access and open education sponsored by the Libraries.
+Presently, in the Diversity Outreach Collaborative, I promote awareness of the increasing diversity brought about by the internationalization of education at the University of Minnesota.
+For 18 years I have co-coordinated a brown bag series sponsored by the Institute for Global Studies where faculty and students in Latin American Studies share research projects.
 I am committed to librarianship as a profession, and consider the Libraries an integral part of the University.

 Master of Science in Library and Information Science from Simmons College Graduate School of Library and Information Science